The formula that generates a FICO credit score is made up of several components.

 But if you’re fighting for every point’s worth of improvement to your score, pay attention to those credit inquiries.

 Lastly, if you want a quick and easy way to increase your credit score, give Experian Boost™ a try.
 This service can track your monthly payments including your utility bill and mobile phone bill.
-When you make your payments on time, your credit score will see a boost.
+When you make your payments on time, your FICO Score may see a boost.
 Start now for free.

 Learn More: Experian Boost Review